 Typical motifs: landscapes, flowers, birds, and classical paintings.

-"Double-Sided Cat" and "Goldfish" are among the most celebrated Su embroidery pieces.
+"Double-Sided Cat" and "Goldfish" are among the most celebrated Su embroidery pieces, showcasing the highest level of Chinese needlework.

 Originating from Changsha, Hunan Province, with artifacts dating to the Warring States period (475-221 BC).